burlachenkok/exploring-python3/python3-note.md

 >
 > **Context Switches** - When the time slice has elapsed for the thread assigned to a specific processor, a running thread needs to wait, or a thread with a higher priority has become ready to run the OS performs a context switch.
 A high-level picture is that the OS saves the context of the thread that just finished executing, places the thread that just finished executing at the end of the queue for its priority, and finds the highest priority queue that contains ready threads and executes it.
 After this OS dispatches another thread ready to be executed in the processor core.

-[Process Monitor](https://learn.microsoft.com/en-us/sysinternals/downloads/procmon) allows you to capture your application (as a Python interpreter process `python.exe`) and obtain the following statistics:
+[Process Monitor](https://learn.microsoft.com/en-us/sysinternals/downloads/procmon) allows you to capture your application (as a Python interpreter process named as `python.exe`) and obtain the following statistics:
 * Windows Registry Access Statistics
 * File Summary Statistics
 * Process Activity Timelines